ctrlj-dev/ctrlj-dev/README.md

 Currently, I work as a Frontend Developer with JavaScript tecnologies as React, Next.js, TypeScript GraphQL, Apollo, Angular and much more.

+Actually, I am working at Mayoral, a multinational e-commerce, by creating new features for the ecommerce or working on internal apps to improve the company performance

 In the past, I've also worked as a Wordpress Developer, creating sites and templates by scratch and helping companies with his image, creating brands, developing brand universe and designing interface for webs and apps.

 ## :guitar: About me: